 She nodded.
 "I've missed two years.
 I'll never catch up."

 "I graduated with no real schooling to prepare me.
 You can finish too.
-It's not that hard," Anya countered.
+It's not that hard," Anya said.

 "Or you can go for your GED.
-I'll help you study," Willow offered.
+I'll help you study," Willow said.

 "We need another rat," Tara said.
 At their looks, she explained.
 "We don't want anything to look funny right?
 Willow's been caring for you as a rat, Amy, since high school.
 How do we explain the sudden disappearance?
 I'm going to look at the pet stores when I'm in LA.
 A brown rat shouldn't be that hard to find."